30 Day Plan for Starting a New Job

 Avoiding gossip is always a good idea.
 This is especially true when you’re starting a job.
 You don’t truly know your coworkers yet and you’re still establishing yourself.
 Getting roped into gossip will only tarnish your reputation before you even have a chance to establish one.
 Treat everyone with respect and look to make as many positive connections as possible.
 As a new employee, you want to have as many people like you as possible.
 As your career grows, you’ll be seen as someone honest and above the petty politics of the office.

 At a new position, there’s no substitute for curiosity.
 Learn everything you can about the new company and your position.
 Go out of your way to ask coworkers about things.
 Learn what they do, learn how the company operates, and learn what the goals are not just for your department but the brand as a whole.
 The more you learn and the more you embrace your curiosity, the further you’ll go in your career.

 Closing yourself off when you’re starting a new job is a bad idea.
 Open yourself not only to new ideas and new responsibilities, but also to challenges, critiques, and improvements.
 No matter how good you are, you’re going to mess up occasionally.
 Be open to those setbacks and learn from them.
 Likewise, learn and examine your successes too.
 What did you do that paid off?
 Listen to what others are saying too.
+Also, don’t hide your past jobs, personal experiences, criminal records, etc., since an employer might run an nsw police check, which can affect your new job.
+Being honest with your employer can also improve your reputation with the boss and help you in climbing up the corporate ladder.
 This is a new start, open yourself up to whatever comes your way.